 |Day 12: Trondheim – Kristiansund – Molde – Ålesund.
 At 6.30 a.m. the ship arrives into Trondheim where you are able to visit the 12th Century Nidaros Cathedral, Norway’s largest medieval church.
 After a few hours in Trondheim the ship will depart Trondheim at 10:00 am and continue its journey, sailing out through the beautiful Trondheimsfjord, past the islands of Grip and Hitra with large herds of deer.
 It will then pass Smola before arriving in Kristiansund, a town famous for the local salted cod.
 The second last stop today will be Molde before arriving in Ålesund at midnight.|

 Today you will have a Christmas Buffet served in the restaurant, followed by a Boxing Day Dance.
 Mulled wine, coffee and cake buffet will be available at the bar.

-13:00 – We were supposed to leave Trondheim at 10 a.m., but engine problems delay our departure by 3 hours.
+13:00 – We were supposed to leave Trondheim at 10 a.m., but engine problems delayed our departure by 3 hours.
 Not a nice Boxing Day present for the captain and officers.
 The engineers must have been sweating, but I didn’t mind.
 Secretly, I wouldn’t have minded being stranded here for a few extra days as I didn’t want to cruise to end.
 Norway is a beautiful country, the people here are great and we’ve enjoyed the cruise immensely.

-13:05 – We pass the grim looking island of Munkholmen again on the starboard side, the island that’s been used as a place of execution, a monastery and a prison.
-Our next port of call is Kristiansund which we are supposed to call into at 16:30 but due to the three hours delay in Trondheim we will be arriving later.
+13:05 – We passed the grim looking island of Munkholmen again on the starboard side, the island that’s been used as a place of execution, a monastery and a prison.
+Our next port of call was Kristiansund which we were supposed to call into at 16:30 but due to the three hours delay in Trondheim we would be arriving later.
 The captain is pushing the ship along to make up for lost time.

 We also have a film screening of Hurtigruten’s other cruises to Antarctica, Greenland and Spitsbergen, all very enticing to people with the travel bug.